housseindjirdeh/hdjirdeh.github.io/_posts/2018-06-14-thinking-prpl.markdown

 </div>

 * If you happen to be using an older version of webpack:
-    * [preload-webpack-plugin](https://github.com/GoogleChromeLabs/preload-webpack-plugin) is a webpack plugin built by the Chrome team that allows you to define dynamically generated chunks (as a result of code-splitting) as preloaded or prefetched resources.
+    * [preload-webpack-plugin](https://github.com/GoogleChromeLabs/preload-webpack-plugin) is a webpack plugin that allows you to define dynamically generated chunks (as a result of code-splitting) as preloaded or prefetched resources.
 This plugin is supposed to be used alongside [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin).
     * [script-ext-html-webpack-plugin](https://github.com/numical/script-ext-html-webpack-plugin) is an extension of [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) and can be used to attach custom attributes and resource hints to generated chunks, including `preload` and `prefetch`.

 ## Browser Support